taciano/docker-oracle/README.md

 How to use this image: <br>
 Environment variables <br>
 Environment variables allow you to customize your container.
-Note that these variables will only be considered during the database initialization (first container startup).<br><br>
+Note that these variables will only be considered during the database initialization (first container startup).<br>

 ORACLE_PASSWORD<br>
 This variable is mandatory for the first container startup and specifies the password for the Oracle Database SYS and SYSTEM users.